metasansana/keywrap/README.md

 The `name`, `fields` and `layout` fields are required. `options` defaults to `{}` if not provided.

-`fields` describes your model just as you would in plain keystone, except the `type` fields must be strings (in common letters too).
+`fields` describes your model just as you would in plain keystone, except the `type` fields ~~must~~ can be strings (strings are in camel case).

 Keywrap will automatically replace them with the appropriate keystone type.

 The `layout` field allows you to describe how your fields should be added/grouped.
+The `@` symbol refers to some field you have already defined in `fields` and will be replaced with it.

 It is a multi-dimensional array with each key having syntax: